Wizz Air warns of more losses in 'transition year'

 Despite the uncertainty, Wizz and low-cost peers such as Ryanair have used the crisis to add new routes as traditional airline rivals retrench.
 The Hungarian carrier now has 43 aircraft bases operating or announced, compared with 25 before the pandemic.

-“Commentary from the company suggests the market will need to adjust its expectations down, with this likely to overshadow sentiment in the short-term,” Goodbody analyst Mark Simpson said in a note.
+“Commentary from the company suggests the market will need to adjust its expectations down, with this likely to overshadow sentiment in the short term,” Goodbody analyst Mark Simpson said.

 The underlying full-year loss excluding fuel hedging deficits amounted to 482 million euros, Wizz said, on a 73% revenue decline to 739 million euros.